cloudmesh-community/book/chapters/faas/openfaas.md

 ### Function Watchdog

-It's a tiny HTTP server, encolsed along with the app in the docker image.
+It is a tiny HTTP server, encolsed along with the app in the docker image.
 It receives request from the API Gateway, triggers the app.
 It provide args and catch result through STDIN/STDOUT

 ### OpenFaas CLI